 Why is this process so different from what I went through?

-The traditional model of confirmation preparation is simply not working.
 The Dynamic Catholic Institute reports that 85% of confirmed teens will leave the faith within 7 years.
 St. Gabriel greatly desires more for our teens and families.
-We modified our confirmation preparation to evangelize and to encourage this generation of young people to own their faith.
-This process is relational and impactful.
+Adolescence is a pivotal moment when a young person takes MORE ownership of the faith passed from their family.
+We created our confirmation preparation model to:

 I live far away from the candidate.
 Can I still be their sponsor?